saim22r/Functions/README.md

     def use_venom(self):
         return "I'll use it if i have to"
 ```

+- Let's create an object of Reptile class
 ```
-# Let's create an object of Reptile class
 smart_reptile = Reptile()
 # print(smart_reptile.hunt())
 # print(smart_reptile.breath()) # Inherited from Animal class
 ```
-## Step 3
+## Step 3: Create a file called snake.py
 ### Let's create a class called Snake
 ```
 from reptile import Reptile